 "He lived some of my and my older brothers' fantasies by being able to become what he was.
 He was definitely a cut above the rest."

 I was enlisted and working on the flight line in VA-216 in NAS Le-Moore.
 Smokey was a friendly impressive guy.
 I believe he played on our Flag Football team also that won the base championship.
 But what I remember most about him was our 1967 Med Cruise on the Saratoga when he flew his A-4 upside down along side the carrier.
 It was Unbelievable!
 PAUL DUNHAM, PMD46B1BK@CHARTER.NET, 9/27/15

 My husband and I were with Smokey at Oceana NAS Officers Club in 1971.
 Smokey was highly respected and such a kind and humble person.
 We were saddened when we learned Smokey was KIA.
 God Bless you, Smokey.
 You and Bob are flying together in heaven.
 JACKIE SHUPE, 11/1/09

 He was shot down once and got feet wet so we got him back.
 I remember as a Yeoman being called in to type messages to everyone including his brother who was to tell his father.
 We rejoiced when we got him back the first time.
 I remember how empty I felt when we lost him the second time.
 As a young man of 19 or 20 he was more of the type of person I respected from afar then the type I could really get close to.
 He was more like a John Wayne type of man to me.
 LEO CARPENTER, 2/28/02

 Clarence was a pilot with the Blue Angels and had to eject once during an air show.
-Date on the website is incorrect — he was a member for the 1968 show season, so unable to eject in July 1972.
+He was a member for the 1968 show season.

 Article above says he was recipient of two Silver Stars; this appears to be incorrect.
 Only one listed in Hall of Valor database, and one pictured in his shadow box.